01.042: Use of Indoor Spaces

 3. Amplified sound

-Amplified sound devices such as microphones, speakers, and bullhorns may be used in indoor spaces only with the advance permission of the unit responsible for managing the facility.
+Amplified sound devices may not be used in indoor spaces unless advance permission is granted by the unit responsible for managing the space.
+All amplified sound, when permitted, is subject to regulation in accordance with section C.6. of this policy.

 4. Distribution and posting of literature